Whiteknight/CrossStitch/Tests/README.md

 1. HttpTest.Server, a CrossStitch node which hosts the HTTP server and a stitches module
 2. HttpTest.Stitch, a stitch, which can be used to test basic commands and queries on stitches.

+### PenPal

+PenPal test is a combination of ClusterTest and PingPong test ideas.
+It establishes two nodes in a cluster, each with a running stitch.
+These stitches communicate together across the cluster.
+This test consists of the following components:

+1. PenPal.ServerA is the first CrossStitch node, and host of StitchA
+2. PenPal.ServerB is the second CrossStitch node, and host of StitchB
+3. PenPal.StitchA is a stitch which runs on ServerA.
+On every heartbeat, it sends a message "A" to all stitches in the "PenPal" application
+4. PenPal.StitchB is a stitch which runs on ServerB.
+When it receives a message "A", it responds to the sender with data "B"

 ### PingPong

 PingPong is a test to show communications between stitches in a single CrossStitch node.
 It has three components: